Shagshag/prestashop-documentation/HelperTreeCategoriesCore.md

 * Visibility: **public**
 * This method is defined by [TreeCore](TreeCore)
-* This method is defined in [classes/helper/HelperTreeCategories.php line 217](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperTreeCategories.php#217)
+* This method is defined in [classes/helper/HelperTreeCategories.php line 217](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/helper/HelperTreeCategories.php#L217)

-### getNodeItemTemplate
+### <a name="method-getNodeItemTemplate"></a>getNodeItemTemplate

     mixed TreeCore::getNodeItemTemplate()